Svat Soucek

-Svat Soucek (full name Svatopluk Souček) is a compiler and author of works in relation to Central Asia, and Central Asian studies.
-He was born in Prague, Czech Republic.
-He has a PhD in Turkish and Arabic studies from Columbia University.
+Svat Soucek (full name Svatopluk Souček) is a Czech-American historian.
+He is a compiler and author of works in relation to Central Asia, and Central Asian studies.
+He was born in Prague and has a PhD in Turkish and Arabic studies from Columbia University.
 He worked in the Oriental Division of the New York Public Library, and as a professor of history at Princeton University, specialising in historical cartography.
 His works include Piri Reis and Turkish Mapmaking After Columbus (1996), A History of Inner Asia (2000), The Persian Gulf: Its Past and Present (2008), and The History of the Maritime Wars of the Turks (2012).